Introduction to JavaScript Array includes()

 Output:

 Explanation: The above code snippet makes use of a string array.
 Here we have an array created with the name ‘animals’.
-By making use of the includes() method we are checking if the array has ‘cat’ in the array.
-The second statement is storing the result of includes() in the checkArray variable.
-Once this result is stored in the mentioned variable you can display the result by making use of document.write().
+Using the includes() method, we check if the array has ‘cat’ in the array.
+The second statement stores the result of includes() in the checkArray variable.
+Using the document, you can display the result stored in the mentioned variable.write() method.
 The third statement helps us in displaying the result.
 Here the array does not consist of a cat.
 The result that is stored in the variable will be hence false.

 Example #3 – Optional parameter